A Travel Price Comparison for United States of America Columbia vs. Pittsburgh for Vacations, Tours, and Honeymoons

 Which is Bigger, Columbia or Pittsburgh?

-Pittsburgh is bigger, and its population is about 2.7 times larger than the population of Columbia.
-When comparing the population of Columbia vs. Pittsburgh, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Pittsburgh has a larger population, and is about 3 times larger than the population of Columbia.
+When comparing the sizes of Columbia and Pittsburgh, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.